 - ¼ teaspoon baking powder

-- 1 tablespoon dark chocolate chips or ½ ounce square dark chocolate
+- 1 tablespoon dark chocolate chips or 1 half-ounce dark chocolate square, see Notes

-- Plop the peanut butter right down in the center of the batter and cover with chocolate chips or chocolate square.
-Press gently into batter.
+- Dollop ½ tablespoon peanut butter directly in center of batter mixture.
+Cover top of batter with chocolate chips or 1 dark chocolate square and lightly press chocolate into batter.

 - Return mug to microwave.
 Microwave cake batter 45 seconds, then check consistency.
 Cake should be fully set.
 If batter is still wet or jiggly after 45 seconds, return mug to microwave and microwave another 15 seconds or until cake is fully set.
 Note: Be careful not to microwave cake too long or it will dry out.